woocommerce/woocommerce-gateway-stripe/readme.txt

 Yes it does - production and sandbox mode is driven by the API keys you use.

+= Does this require an SSL certificate? =

+Yes!
+In live mode, an SSL certificate must be installed on your site to use Stripe.
+In addition to SSL encryption, Stripe provides an extra JavaScript method to secure card data.

 = Where can I find documentation? =

 For help setting up and configuring, please refer to our [user guide](https://docs.woothemes.com/document/stripe/)